perfectboy666/perfectboy666.github.io/_pages/about.md

 I'm currently an undergraduate student in the artificial intelligence experimental class of the School of Computer Science and Technology, Soochow University, and will be studying for a doctorate at the Gaoling School of Artificial Intelligence, Renmin University of China.

-I'm also a contributor of Zhihu and CSDN, and I usually pay attention to some cutting-edge technologies and share knowledge on my personal web page.
+I'm also a contributor of Zhihu, and I usually pay attention to some cutting-edge technologies and share knowledge on my personal web page.
 Welcome to follow my Zhihu account and communicate with me.
 Besides, I am happy to make new friends, you may contact with your personal introduction.

 Contact
 ======
-Policital Status: Party Member of CPC

-Email Address: shitongyue@me.com
+* Email Address: shitongyue@me.com

-Office: Science & Engineering Building, Room 412, Soochow University, Suzhou, China
+* Office: Science & Engineering Building, Room 412, Soochow University, Suzhou, China

 News